 Q: I filed for a PFA Order on a person who has firearms.
 Will they be confiscated by the Sheriff's Office?

 A: If you are the defendant and would like a third party to safeguard your firearms for you for the duration of the PFA Order, you and the third party would need to apply for a Safekeeping Permit with the Sheriff's Office of the county where the PFA Order was issued.
+However, the only approved third parties are either the defendant’s attorney or a licensed firearms dealer.
+These are the only two third parties permitted to obtain a Safekeeping Permit for a defendant’s firearms in a PFA action.

 Q: How do I get a Safekeeping Permit?